annie-kayal/Stop-Think-Go/README.md

   cells[69].classList.add('house')
   cells[99].classList.add('house')
   ```
   - I have appointed particular numbers within the `cells` array to have the class 'house' appended to them at the start of gameplay.
-On loading the screen, the user will see houses in these cells and as a target of where the hedgehog should go to.
+On loading the screen, houses are within these cells and as a target for players to reach.

-  - Relating back to the function, once the player reaches these cells, the class 'house' is removed and replaced with another deemed 'hog-home'.
+  - Once the player reaches these cells, the class 'house' is removed and replaced with another deemed 'hog-home'.
 This indicates the hedgehog has been taken safety home and the user is awarded **100 points!!**

-  - In order to keep track of the score, a scoreboard is visible on the game.
-For this to be functional, I retrived the element through `getItemByClassName` (under the variable `scoring`).
-Additionally I also created a variable `score = 0`.
+  - In order to keep track of the score, a scoreboard is visible.
+For this to be functional, I retrived the element through `getItemByClassName` (under the variable `scoring`) method.
+I also created a variable `score = 0`.
 This starts every player with 0 at the beginning of gameplay.

-  - Once a player reaches cells which allow them points, the score variable is updated by 100 and is score is displayed on the element by changining the HTML of the scoring variable through `scoring.innerHTML = score`.
+  - Once a player reaches cells which allow them points, the score variable is updated by 100 and the score is displayed on the element by changing the innerHTML of the variable as shown below:

+  `scoring.innerHTML = score`.

 - As stated at the beginning, obstacles were put in various cells to give the game difficulty.
-This involved three stages, rendering the obstacles to move on the grid, checking for collison if the hedgehog came into contact with an obstacle and picking obstacles randomly.
+This involved three stages, rendering the obstacles to move on the grid, checking for collison (if the hedgehog came into contact with an obstacle) and picking obstacles randomly.

 ### Obstacles